Acute Kidney Injury- Pipeline Insight, 2026

 • Global coverage

-Acute Kidney Injury: Overview
+Acute Kidney Injury Overview

 Acute kidney injury (AKI), also known as acute renal failure (ARF), is a sudden episode of kidney failure or kidney damage that happens within a few hours or a few days.
 AKI causes a build-up of waste products in blood and makes it hard for kidneys to keep the right balance of fluid in body.
 AKI can also affect other organs such as the brain, heart, and lungs.
 Acute kidney injury is common in patients who are in the hospital, in intensive care units, and especially in older adults.
 There are rarely any symptoms until the condition has progressed to a late stage.
 However, if there are symptoms, the most common one is a decrease in urine output.
-Doctors diagnose acute kidney injury by measuring the level of creatinine in the blood.
-(Creatinine is a chemical waste product removed by the body entirely by the kidneys.
-If the kidneys are not working properly, there will be an increase in levels in the blood).

 Common risk factors include diseases that affects blood flow to the kidneys or causes kidney damage such as chronic kidney disease, impaired left ventricular systolic function, advanced age (over 75 years old), diabetes, and dehydration.
 Other risk factors include time spent in a heart-lung machine, use of an intra-aortic balloon pump, the need for blood transfusions and hemodilution.
+The pathophysiology of Acute Kidney Injury (AKI) involves a rapid decline in glomerular filtration rate (GFR), leading to impaired clearance of waste and electrolyte imbalance.
+It can result from prerenal (decreased blood flow), intrinsic (direct kidney damage), or postrenal (obstruction) causes.
+Cellular injury, inflammation, and ischemia contribute to tubular dysfunction and necrosis.
+This disrupts the kidney’s ability to regulate fluid, electrolytes, and acid-base balance, potentially progressing to chronic kidney disease if unresolved.

-"Acute Kidney Injury- Pipeline Insight, 2025" report by DelveInsight outlays comprehensive insights of present scenario and growth prospects across the indication.
+"Acute Kidney Injury Pipeline Insight, 2026" report by DelveInsight outlays comprehensive insights of present scenario and growth prospects across the indication.
 A detailed picture of the Acute Kidney Injury pipeline landscape is provided which includes the disease overview and Acute Kidney Injury treatment guidelines.
 The assessment part of the report embraces, in depth Acute Kidney Injury commercial assessment and clinical assessment of the pipeline products under development.
 In the report, detailed description of the drug is given which includes mechanism of action of the drug, clinical studies, NDA approvals (if any), and product development activities comprising the technology, Acute Kidney Injury collaborations, licensing, mergers and acquisition, funding, designations and other product related details.

-Report Highlights
+Acute Kidney Injury Pipeline Report Highlights

-• The companies and academics are working to assess challenges and seek opportunities that could influence Acute Kidney Injury R&D. The therapies under development are focused on novel approaches to treat/improve Acute Kidney Injury.
+The companies and academics are working to assess challenges and seek opportunities that could influence Acute Kidney Injury R&D. The therapies under development are focused on novel approaches to treat/improve Acute Kidney Injury.

-Acute Kidney Injury Emerging Drugs Chapters
+Acute Kidney Injury Emerging Drugs Analysis

 Acute Kidney Injury Emerging Drugs

-• RMC-035: Guard Therapeutics AB
+RMC-035: Guard Therapeutics AB

 Further product details are provided in the report……..

-Acute Kidney Injury: Therapeutic Assessment
+Acute Kidney Injury Drug Therapeutic Assessment

 This segment of the report provides insights about the different Acute Kidney Injury drugs segregated based on following parameters that define the scope of the report, such as:

-• Major Players in Acute Kidney Injury
+Major Acute Kidney Injury Players in Acute Kidney Injury

-DelveInsight’s report covers around 30+ products under different phases of clinical development like
+DelveInsight’s report covers around 25+ products under different phases of clinical development like

 • Late stage products (Phase III)